-An Automated External Defibrillator is a machine that sends delivers a high-energy electric shock through the heart of a person in sudden cardiac arrest (SCA).
+An Automated External Defibrillator is a machine that delivers a high-energy electric shock through the heart of a person in sudden cardiac arrest (SCA).
 This high-energy electric shock is called defibrillation.
-The aim of this shock is to return a heart to its normal working staterhythm. if it goes into sudden cardiac arrest (SCA).
+The aim of this shock is to return a heart to its normal working rhythm following an SCA.

 How does it work?

-Defibrillators are intuitive to operate meaning that a rescuer does not have to be formally trained to make a potentially life-saving difference.are generally very easy to use.
+Defibrillators are intuitive to operate meaning that a rescuer does not have to be formally trained to make a potentially life-saving difference.
 They have spoken, step-by-step instructions on the machine, and often there are diagrams to guide you through the whole process.

-Of course, if you suspect someone is in sudden cardiac arrest, need of defibrillation, you should call 999 immediately.
+Of course, if you suspect someone is in sudden cardiac arrest, you should call 999 immediately.
 Or even better, get someone else to call them while you operate the defibrillator.

-If the defibrillator tells you ‘no shock required’that the patient won’t be helped by a shock, continue with CPR and wait for further instruction from the device until the emergency services arrive.
+If the defibrillator tells you ‘no shock required’, continue with CPR and wait for further instruction from the device until the emergency services arrive.